caiocomandulli/lib-contracts/README.md

 contractDatabase.delete(NamedExample.class, selection);
 ````

-First we instantiate a query, we pass the target column by calling column,
+First we instantiate a query, we pass the target column by calling `column(String)`,
-we state that the column value must be equals to our value by calling equalsTo
+we state that the column value must be equals to our value by calling `equalsTo(Object)`
 and finally we end the query.

 Then we pass the resulting Selection to our delete method, that will delete only